oxc-project/oxc-project.github.io/src/blog/2023-12-12-announcing-oxlint.md

 Oxlint is a JavaScript linter designed to catch erroneous or useless code without requiring any configurations by default.

-## Recommended Usage
+## How to Use

-At the current stage, oxlint is **not intended to fully replace ESLint**; it serves as an enhancement when ESLint's slowness becomes a bottleneck in your workflow.
+At this stage, oxlint is **not intended to fully replace ESLint**; it serves as an enhancement when ESLint's slowness becomes a bottleneck in your workflow.

-We recommend running oxlint before ESLint in your lint-staged or CI setup for a quicker feedback loop, considering it only takes a few seconds to run on large codebases.
+For faster feedback loops, we recommend running oxlint before ESLint in your lint-staged or CI setup, considering it only takes a few seconds to run on large codebases.

-To test oxlint in your JavaScript/TypeScript codebase, simply execute the following command in the root directory of your repository:
+To test oxlint in your JavaScript / TypeScript codebase, simply execute the following command at the root directory of your repository:

 ::: code-group